9 Nuisance Pond Weed and Algae Species to Look Out For

 Eurasian Watermilfoil (Myriophyllum spicatum)

-Eurasian Watermilfoil was accidentally introduced to the United States from Europe in the early 1900s and has since spread, likely on water sports equipment, across the Mid-Western states.
+Eurasian Watermilfoil is an invasive pond weed that was accidentally introduced to the United States from Europe in the early 1900s and has since spread, likely on water sports equipment, across the Mid-Western states.
 Milfoil plants have feather-like leaves and are capable of thriving in wide ranges of aquatic habitats, as long as enough light is available.
 Eurasian watermilfoil can typically be found in nutrient-rich lakes, often creating vast mats of floating canopy that crowds out native vegetation.

 The plant can rapidly spread due to its ability to reproduce from fragments, which can make mechanical removal an ineffective management solution.
 Aquatic herbicide treatments, which are performed via boat and subsurface injection to target growth areas, can be effective.
 In recreational waterbodies, visitors should also clean off aquatic equipment after use to ensure plant fragments are not transported elsewhere.